jlinoff/pam/PROPOSAL.md

 Neither is required for the breach feature to ship.
 If v2.4.0 gets long, 11a stands alone and could land in a smaller release of its own.

-## 13. The entropy estimate is blind to dictionary words — FIXED in v2.4.0
+## 13. The entropy estimate is blind to dictionary words — RELEASED in v2.4.0

 **Implemented.** `entropyBits()` now computes both a character estimate and a word estimate and returns the **lower** of the two.
 A passphrase is both a